 - Daily activities and the ability to work or enjoy hobbies may be affected by lymphedema.

 - These symptoms may occur very slowly over time or more quickly if there is an infection or injury to the arm or leg.

-This treatment is aimed at improving lymphedema with manual lymphatic drainage, massage, and exercise.
-The reduction of swelling is further enhanced and maintained with the use of compression garments, multilayer bandaging, or pneumatic pumps.
+Complex decongestive therapy, performed by a qualified lymphedema therapist, is the primary treatment approach.
+This therapy employs manual lymphatic drainage, massage, and exercise to improve lymphedema.
+Swelling reduction is further supported and maintained through the use of compression garments, multilayer bandaging, or pneumatic pumps.